azharimm/phone-specs-api/README.md

 # Phone Specifications API

-The data is based on gsmarena site
+The data is based on the [GSM Arena](https://gsmarena.com) website.

 ## 1. List Brands